stealth/opmsg/README.md

 * support for 1:1 key bindings to auto-select source key per destination
 * adds the possibility to (re-)route messages different from mail address to defeat meta data collection
-* configurable well-established hash and crypto algorithms and key lengths (RSA, DH, EC, AES)
+* configurable, well-established hash and crypto algorithms and key lengths (RSA, DH, ECC, AES, Chacha)
 * straight forward and open key storage, basically also managable via `cat`, `shred -u` and `ls` on the cmdline
 * seamless mutt integration
+* Key format suitable for easy use with QR-codes

 _opmsg_ builds fine with any of the OpenSSL, LibreSSL and BoringSSL libcrypto libraries.
 Building against BoringSSL is not recommended due to missing blowfish and ripemd algorithms.